Zinbo/software-dev-repository/content/posts/Architecture/index.md

 By bounding the input queue we block the thread receiving network packets which will apply back pressure up stream.
 If the network protocol is TCP, similar back pressure is applied via the filling of network buffers, on the sender.

-When we need to support synchronous protocols like REST then use back pressure, signalled by our full incoming queue at the gateway, to send a meaningful “server busy” message such as the HTTP 503 status code.
-The customer can then interpret this as time for a coffee and cake at the café down the road.

 You need to consider the whole end-to-end service.
 What if a client is very slow at consuming data from your system?
 It could tie up a thread in the gateway taking it out of action.
 Now you have less threads working the queue so the response time will be increasing.
 Queues and threads need to be monitored, and appropriate action needs to be taken when thresholds are crossed.
 For example, when a queue is 70% full, maybe an alert should be raised so an investigation can take place?
 Also, transaction times need to be sampled to ensure they are in the expected range.

 ## Disadvantage(s): asynchronism
 Use cases such as inexpensive calculations and realtime workflows might be better suited for synchronous operations, as introducing queues can add delays and complexity.

 # Performance vs scalability
 A service is scalable if it results in increased performance in a manner proportional to resources added.
 Generally, increasing performance means serving more units of work, but it can also be to handle larger units of work, such as when datasets grow.

 Patterns are outlined in 3 categories:
 - Scalability: two categories
-    - state: things like ORM, HTPT caching (reverse proxy, CDM), CAP theorem, Concurrency, paritioning, replcation, etc.
+    - state: things like ORM, HTTP caching (reverse proxy, CDM), CAP theorem, Concurrency, paritioning, replication, etc.
-    - behaviour: event-driven architecture (messaging, actors, ESB< domain events, CQRS)
+    - behaviour: event-driven architecture (messaging, actors, ESB, domain events, CQRS)
 - Availibility: replication and fail-over
 - Stability: circuit breaker, timeouts, crash early, throttling.

 General recommendations for scalability:
 - immutability as default
 - referential transparency
-0 laziness
+- laziness

 In functional programming, referential transparency is generally defined as the fact that an expression, in a program, may be replaced by its value (or anything having the same value) without changing the result of the program.
 This implies that methods should always return the same value for a given argument, without having any other effect.